-We demonstrate our approach on the MNIST dataset of images of hand-drawn digits.
-This dataset contains a set of 60,000 training images and 10,000 testing images.
-Each image is 28-by-28 pixels, and is classified into one of 10 classes corresponding to the digit identity. $X \in \mathbb{R}^{784}$ is defined to be the vector of the 28-by-28 pixel values, and $Y \in \{1..10\}$ is defined to be the class label.
+We first consider the \emph{MNIST} dataset of hand-drawn digits, which contains 60,000 training images and 10,000 testing images.
+Each image is 28-by-28 pixels (784 total pixels, so $X \in \mathbb{R}^{784}$), and is classified into 1 of 10 classes corresponding to the digit identity ($Y \in \{1, \dots, 10\}$).

-The encoding function $f_\theta$ was implemented using three NN layers: the first layer consisted of 800 Rectified-Linear [relu] units, the second layer consisted of 800 relu units, and the third layer consisted of 20 linear units.
-The state of the bottleneck variable $M \in \mathbb{R}^{20}$ corresponded to the activity of this third layer plus noise.
-The decoding map $p_\phi$ was implemented using two neural-network layers: a layer of 800 relu units, followed by a layer of 10 softmax units, and then the cross-entropy error function.